 Partnering with parents, whānau, and communities

-This online guide provides information, examples, and resources to support schools with developing and strengthening effective partnerships.
+This online guide provides information, examples, and resources to support schools to develop and strengthen effective partnerships.
 It emphasises the value of building close community networks to support student learning and wellbeing.

 ERO suggest schools can improve their practice by building their understanding of the Treaty of Waitangi and its implications for school policy, organisation, and planning (Ministry of Education, 2012 ).
 Consider to what extent the Treaty of Waitangi principle is evident in the interpretation and implementation of your school curriculum and how it is enacted in classrooms.